bergercookie/syncall/README.md

 ```
 Usage: tw_caldav_sync [OPTIONS]

-  Synchronize calendars from your caldav Calendar with filters from
+  Synchronize lists of tasks from your caldav Calendar with filters from
   Taskwarrior.

   The list of TW tasks is determined by a combination of TW tags and a TW
   project.
+Use `--all` to synchronize all tasks.

-The calendar in Caldav should be provided by their name. if it
+  The calendar in Caldav should be provided by their name.
+If it doesn't exist
-  doesn't exist it will be created
+  it will be created.

 Options:
   --caldav-calendar TEXT          Name of the caldav Calendar to sync (will be